squashmvp/Squashua-s-PokeEmerald/README.md

 Shifting to Pokemon Already in Battle Exits Shift Menu

-### These haven't caused any errors in build but are currently are untested in game
+### These haven't caused any errors in build but are currently untested in game

 Wrong Save Type Error Screen